Will President Trump Fire Attorney General Jeff Sessions? [Opinion]

 However, for the time being, Sessions will continue to stay on the job as he stated at a press conference about cyber crime.

-“We in this Department of Justice will continue every single day to work hard to serve the national interest, and we whole-heartedly join in priorities of President Trump,” Sessions responded.
+“We in this Department of Justice will continue every single day to work hard to serve the national interest, and we wholeheartedly join in priorities of President Trump,” Sessions responded.
 “I have the honor of serving as attorney general.
 It’s something that goes beyond any thought that I’ve ever had for myself.”

 Sessions says he’ll stay on the job as long as ‘appropriate,’ after Trump slam https://t.co/dKQlPNN6BQ via @brookefoxnews @foxnewspolitics pic.twitter.com/Srds8C5s6T